Reliable Viscosity Calculation from High-Pressure Equilibrium Molecular Dynamics: Case Study of 2,2,4-Trimethylhexane

 We introduced the Lorentz model for estimating transport properties with STACIE.
-Using this model, we calculated the shear viscosity of \textit{2,2,4-trimethylhexane} at pressures up to \SI{1}{\giga\pascal} via EMD simulations.
+Using this model, we calculated the shear viscosity of a model molecule, \textit{2,2,4-trimethylhexane} at pressures up to \SI{1}{\giga\pascal} via EMD simulations.
 Our results show excellent agreement with experimental data at high pressures, validating the method's accuracy.
-Furthermore, a comparison with the 10$^\text{th}$ IFPSC emphasized that high-viscosity liquids requires high simulation times.
+Furthermore, a comparison with the 10$^\text{th}$ IFPSC emphasized that high-viscosity liquids require long simulation times.

 The applicability of the Lorentz model extends beyond shear viscosity.
 For instance, we used it to quantify the uncertainty in the mean pressure in our simulations.
 STACIE's documentation details additional use cases, including bulk viscosity and thermal conductivity calculations.
 The model is suitable whenever the relevant autocorrelation function exhibits exponential decay.
 A key advantage of the Lorentz model is its ability to estimate the exponential correlation time, $\tau_\text{exp}$, which characterizes the system's slowest timescale.
 If faster modes are also present, $\tau_\text{exp}$ is greater than the commonly used integrated correlation time, $\tau_\text{int}$.
 With $\tau_\text{exp}$, one can derive the minimum simulation time required to obtain reliable transport properties and their associated uncertainties.
 Additionally, $\tau_\text{exp}$ can guide the size of block averages for writing out dynamical quantities, thereby optimizing storage efficiency without compromising post-processing quality.